olgabernat/taf-jysk-pl/README.md

 ## Jenkins Integration

-A Jenkins job has been set up to download the project at scheduled intervals and run the tests.
+Jenkins job has been set up to download the project every 9 minutes and run the tests.

 ## Reporting

 Reporting is integrated into the project, allowing local test execution and report generation.

+The project is maintained by Olga Bernat.
 Feel free to explore the project and contribute to its improvement!